 Anh Bui (1993) is a San Francisco-based visual artist and curator.
-Born in Hanoi, Vietnam, and traveling to the United States at the age of 10, Anh uses art to confront his trans-cultural experiences, and place these experiences within a wider sociopolitical and cultural context.
-The resulting bodies of work investigate and subvert dominant narratives concerning nationhood, race, the immigrant experience, and masculinity.
+Born in Hanoi, Vietnam, and traveling to the United States at the age of 10, Anh uses art to confront his transcultural experiences, and place these experiences within a wider sociopolitical and cultural context.
+The resulting bodies of work investigate and subvert dominant narratives concerning nationhood, race, the immigrant experience, and gender.

 Anh received his Master’s Degree in Museum Studies at San Francisco State University (SFSU) in Fall 2017, with a focus on Curation and Education.
 His final thesis is titled “Arts and Society: How Vietnamese Independent Arts Organizations Serve and Impact Communities.”